-3. Horicon zone permits may be obtained at a license vendor or department service center location throughout the open season unless the department has determined that the special requirements established in sub.
-(3) are necessary to restrict the harvest of Canada geese.

-(c) Application limitations.
-1. No person may submit more than one application per year except that:

-a.
-Persons who submitted an invalid permit application for the Horicon zone may reapply, provided the goose season is open, for an Exterior zone permit.

-b.
-Persons applying for an early goose hunt subzone permit may also apply for a Horicon or Exterior zone permit.

-2. If 2 or more persons wish to hunt together in the Horicon zone, each applicant shall complete and submit an application form.
-A group application shall be considered one application.

-(d) Selection preference.
-When applications exceed the number of permits available, successful applicants shall be randomly selected with first preference given to persons who unsuccessfully applied for a permit during the previous year.

-(e) Undersubscribed zones.
-If the number of permit applications is less than the number of permits available for any time period, the department may issue the remaining permits to successful applicants by random selection.

-(3) SPECIAL REQUIREMENTS.
-If the department determines that extra harvest control measures are necessary to restrict the harvest of Canada geese, the following requirements apply to the Horicon zone:

-(a) Tagging.
-When a Canada goose is killed within the Horicon zone, the hunter shall:

-1. Completely attach and seal the permit, utilizing its own adhesive, to the neck or leg of the goose before it is carried by hand or transported in any manner.

-2. Keep the permit attached to the goose until the meat has been processed for cold storage or human consumption.

-(b) Possession.
-No person may possess or transport a dead wild Canada goose unless it is tagged with a validated permit.

-(c) Transportation restrictions.
-The hunter shall transport any tagged goose in a motor vehicle so that the permit attached to the goose cannot be handled or manipulated by any occupant of the vehicle.

-(4) REPORTS. (a) Harvest reports.
+- 3. Horizon zone permits may be obtained at a license vendor or department service center location throughout the open season unless the department has determined that the special requirements established in sub.
+(3) are necessary to restrict the harvest of Canada geese. - (c) Application limitations.
+1. No person may submit more than one application per year except that: - a.
+Persons who submitted an invalid permit application for the Horicon zone may reapply, provided the goose season is open, for an Exterior zone permit. - b.
+Persons applying for an early goose hunt subzone permit may also apply for a Horicon or Exterior zone permit. - If 2 or more persons wish to hunt together in the Horicon zone, each applicant shall complete and submit an application form.
+A group application shall be considered one application. - (d) Selection preference.
+When applications exceed the number of permits available, successful applicants shall be randomly selected with first preference given to persons who unsuccessfully applied for a permit during the previous year. - (e) Undersubscribed zones.
+If the number of permit applications is less than the number of permits available for any time period, the department may issue the remaining permits to successful applicants by random selection. - (3) SPECIAL REQUIREMENTS.
+If the department determines that extra harvest control measures are necessary to restrict the harvest of Canada geese, the requirements for possession and tagging which are established under ss.
+NR 10.08 (7) and 10.085 apply to anyone hunting in the Horicon zone. - (4) REPORTS. (a) Harvest reports.
 The department may require each successful applicant to submit a harvest report in a manner prescribed by the department within 48 hours of harvesting a goose.